 The computational complexity of the model is not easy to assess.
 Indeed, due to the complex interdependencies between the different mechanisms, the behavior of the model varies extremely with regard to the musical material.
+Complexity may be evaluated, therefore, by measuring the compactness of the results.
+It should be remarked, however, that richness of analysis is another criteria that conflicts with complexity.

 Thanks to this perceptive mimicry, the model offers promising results.
 Yet bad behaviors need to be controlled, and a large scope of musical expression - such as polyphony - has not been taken into account yet.
-Some assessments of the formal definition of patterns, though, have been attempted [9].
+Assessments of the formal definition of patterns, though, have been attempted [9].